Game of Traits

 This serious game explains the concept of trait-based ecology, while also sharing our fascination for the world of plankton.
 It is a card game where players represent different algal groups.
 By using trait cards, players have a better chance to survive abiotic or biotic stressors.
 It is a competitive game where players can help but also sabotage each other.

-The game has been developed for teaching about plankton and trait-based ecology (but can of course also be played just for fun!).
+The game has been developed for teaching about trait-based ecology ad plankton (but can of course also be played just for fun!).
 The game is played in groups of 3-4 persons, and can be introduced using the instruction video.
 After having played the game (usually two rounds), various concepts in the game can be discussed.
 You can find the instruction video below, as well as the link for downloading the teaching materials.

 Play the game in class